SkafteNicki/dtu_mlops/s7_deployment/testing_apis.md

 [integration testing](https://en.wikipedia.org/wiki/Integration_testing).
 Additionally, another difference is that we need to simulate API calls that should be as similar as possible to the ones that will be made by the users of the API.

-The is in general two things that we want to test when we are working with APIs:
+There are in general two things that we want to test when working with APIs:

-* Does the API work as intended? e.g. for a given input, does it return the expected output?
+* Does the API work as intended?
+E.g. for a given input, does it return the expected output?
-* Can the API handle the expected load? e.g. if we send 1000 requests per second, does it crash?
+* Can the API handle the expected load?
+E.g. if we send 1,000 requests per second, does it crash?

 In this module, we go over how to do each of them.

 ## Testing for functionality

-Similar to when we wrote unit tests for our code back in [this module](../s5_continuous_integration/unittesting.md) we can also write tests for our API that checks that our code does what it is supposed to do e.g. by using `#!python assert` statements.
+Similar to when we wrote unit tests for our code back in [this module](../s5_continuous_integration/unittesting.md), we can also write tests for our API that check that our code does what it is supposed to do, e.g., by using `#!python assert` statements.
 As always we recommend implementing the tests in a separate folder called `tests`, but we recommend that you add further subfolders to separate the different types of tests.
 For example, for the type of machine learning projects and APIs we have been working with in this course: